 - 1. Connect to your instance and log in as the local administrator.
 For more information about connecting to your instance, see Connecting to Your Windows Instance Using RDP (p.
-139). - 2.
+138). - 2.
 In your instance, download the Citrix upgrade package by going to Amazon EC2 Windows Paravirtual Driver Upgrade Script. - 3.
 Extract the contents of the upgrade package to a location of your choice. - 4.
 Double-click the Upgrade.bat file.
-If you get a security warning, click Run. - 5.
-In the Upgrade Drivers dialog box, review the information and click Yes if you are ready to start the upgrade. - 6.
-In the Red Hat Paravirtualized Xen Drivers for Windows (B) uninstaller dialog box, click Yes to remove the RedHat software.
-Your instance will be rebooted.
+If you get a security warning, click Run. - In the Upgrade Drivers dialog box, review the information and click Yes if you are ready to start the upgrade.